romaninsh/dorm/docs/src/introduction.md

 Rust is a complex language.
 Rust also does not provide any obvious way to implement complexity abstraction.

-DORM has a ready-to-use way to do this in a consistent way - for instance SoftDelete extension could provide `retry safety` for your delete operation.
+Vantage has a ready-to-use way to do this in a consistent way - for instance SoftDelete extension could provide `retry safety` for your delete operation.

 ### Safety and Performance